cidacslab/AESOP-Data-Documentation/docs/source/web_based.rst

 Data access information
 ^^^^^^^^^^^^^^^^^^^^^^^
 Access to Twitter data was initially achieved through an application using the free version of the Twitter API.
-When Twitter became X, it was necessary to purchase the API [TO DO] to filter messages containing a specific set of sentences.
+When Twitter became X, it was necessary to purchase the API [10]_ to filter messages containing a specific set of sentences.
 The current Twitter, now X, is one of the most widely used social networks in the world.
-Brazil ranks sixth globally in terms of X users, with 22 million users [TO DO].
+Brazil ranks sixth globally in terms of X users, with 22 million users [11]_.

 Consolidated data from public messages on X are processed while preserving the private information of individuals.
 Only aggregated information with sentence frequencies is made available.

 Methods of data collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-To access the X (Twitter) API, the Python library Tweepy was used [TO DO].
+To access the X (Twitter) API, the Python library Tweepy was used [12]_.
 Using this library, daily messages in Portuguese are obtained for a set of words and expressions associated with respiratory syndrome.
 For example, "cough," "fever," "shortness of breath," "sore throat," "headache," "diarrhea," "vomiting," "runny nose," etc. If a message contains one or more of these terms, it is captured and temporarily stored in a transient area for further processing, thus generating a file per day.

 Data-specific information